helomberhane/covid-case-tracker/README.md

 Simply replace `YOUR_GOOGLE_MAPS_API_KEY` with your key.
 Do not share your Google Maps key or push it up publicly.

-In the main directory run:
+In the main directory, run the following to install all the necessary dependencies (you only have to do this once):

 `npm install`

+Then whenever you want to run the project, execute:
 `npm start`

 To build for deployment, run:
 `npm run build`